 Broad cancer sequencing initiatives have shown that BRG1 is one of the most highly mutated subunits of the BAF complex.
-BRG1 was found to be mutated in approximately five percent of tumors sequenced as part of the Memorial Sloan Kettering Cancer Center MSK-IMPACT study, and in up to ten percent of NSCLC tumors.
+BRG1 was found to be mutated in approximately five percent of tumors sequenced as part of the Memorial Sloan Kettering Cancer Center MSK-IMPACT study, and in up to ten percent of Non-Small Cell Lung Cancer ("NSCLC") tumors.
 Beyond NSCLC, the MSK-IMPACT study highlighted BRG1 mutations in over thirty different types of tumors.
 In many cases, these mutations lead to a loss of enzymatic activity in the BRG1 subunit, creating a genetically determined dependency on BRM.
 This loss of BRG1 and subsequent dependency on BRM leads to a drugging opportunity.
 We are currently developing selective modulators of BRM to target this genetic dependency in BRG1 mutated cancers.
 In December 2021, we entered into a strategic collaboration with Lilly to create novel oncology medicines.
 The Lilly collaboration includes a co-development and co-commercialization agreement for the selective BRM oncology program.
+In February 2024, Lilly declared FHD-909, a first-in-class BRG1 inhibitor, a development candidate pursuant to the Lilly Collaboration Agreement and is targeting an IND filing in the second quarter of 2024.

-Figure 14.
+Figure 5.
 The above chart highlights the cancers with the highest prevalence of BRG1 mutations from the MSK-IMPACT study.

-Non-Small Cell Lung Cancer ("NSCLC") Overview
+Non-Small Cell Lung Cancer Overview

-Lung cancer is the leading cause of cancer-related death, accounting for approximately 18 percent of all cancer deaths globally or an estimated 1.8 million deaths per year.
-There are an estimated 228,000 new cases of lung cancer diagnosed and 135,000 deaths in the United States annually.
+Lung cancer is the leading cause of cancer-related death, accounting for approximately 18 percent of all cancer deaths globally, or an estimated 1.8 million deaths per year.
+There are an estimated 238,000 new cases of lung cancer diagnosed and 127,000 deaths in the United States annually.
 NSCLC accounts for 80 to 85 percent of lung cancer cases.
 Genetic profiling of tumors has identified a number of genes that are altered in NSCLC.
 The standard of care for NSCLC has included conventional chemotherapy with or without a checkpoint inhibitor.
-Targeted therapies developed for the proteins encoded by some of these genes such as the epidermal growth factor receptor ("EGFR") and anaplastic lymphoma kinase gene, or ALK, have been approved and are now part of the standard of care of patents with NSCLC.
+Targeted therapies developed for the proteins encoded by some of these genes such as the epidermal growth factor receptor ("EGFR") and anaplastic lymphoma kinase gene ("ALK") are standard of care for patients with NSCLC harboring such actionable mutations.
 However, less than 30 percent of NSCLC patients have alterations in these two genes.
 Up to two thirds of NSCLC patients who are ineligible for or resistant to treatment with EGFR or ALK targeted therapies have tumors that express PD-L1 and are candidates for checkpoint inhibitor therapies, which lead to significant improvements in progression free survival and overall survival compared to standard chemotherapy.
-Despite the availability of both targeted and conventional therapies, the prognosis in NSCLC remains poor, with an overall five-year survival for all patients diagnosed with NSCLC of 19 percent.
+Despite the availability of both targeted and conventional therapies, the prognosis in NSCLC remains poor, with an overall relative five-year survival for all patients diagnosed with NSCLC of 28 percent.